WeChat – major player in the e-commerce market in China

 Mobike’s entry into the WeChat Wallet is linked to its mini-program page, where users can easily find nearby bikes.
 In addition, after scanning the QR-code on the bike, they can open it and start rolling.
 The company also launched a free 30-day campaign so that users can share these bikes with their WeChat friends.

 China’s e-commerce – opportunity & challenge for foreign companies

-Chinese market is a fast-changing market, with customers highly connected on several e-commerce platforms, like WeChat, Weibo, Xiaohongshu etc. Chinese people don’t buy products that they don’t know, and they spend a lot of time to read shopping experience from former customers.
-Customer’s word-of-mouth is essential to maintaining a positive image of the brand.
+The Chinese market is a fast-changing market, with customers highly connected on several e-commerce platforms, like WeChat, Weibo, Xiaohongshu, etc. Chinese people don’t buy products that they don’t know, and they spend a lot of time reading shopping experiences from former customers.
+Customer word-of-mouth is essential to maintaining a positive image of the brand.

 Do you want to know more about WeChat and keep informed about Chinese social networks?
 If you want to know more about China’s e-commerce, contact Gentlemen Marketing agency, a digital marketing agency, specialized in the Chinese digital market, we will be very pleased to help you succeed.

 - A team of 70 digital marketing specialists in China

 - Experienced & Professional in supporting companies for their development in China

 - With a deep knowledge of the Chinese lifestyle